tofolo17/PythonCeV/README.md

 # PythonCeV

-## What will I find in this repository?
+## What will you find in this repository?

 Exercises and theoretical material for consultation.